The Bhagavad Gita: A New Translation

 4. This section of the Mahabharata is a conversation between a prince named Arjuna and Krishna.
 Krishna is God for all intents and purposes.
 Arjuna has to go into battle but it means fighting people he loves and Krishna is trying to get him to go into battle.
 It’s a tough break for everybody.

-5. Arjuna and Krishna volley back and forth questions from student, answers from teacher.
-I also wondered if they were volleying back and forth with some tongue-in-cheek humor because they kept calling each other things like, “O Blameless One” and “O Perfect Haired One.”
-I was nervous though that making this claim would be disrespectful to say, one of the oldest most important religious texts in history.
+5. Arjuna and Krishna are basically arguing back and forth the entire time and I was nervous though that making this claim would be disrespectful to say, one of the oldest most important religious texts in history.
 I wrote to one of the translators of this book.
 He told me that he never thought of it that way and that there have been no studies on this theory but that I quote, “Might be right, might be onto something,” and that, “It is a really interesting theory.”
 Well that was flattering.

 6. I picture Arjuna and Krishna on a basketball court going back and forth in each other’s faces arguing except they’re arguing about the disposition of man.

 7. The underlying metaphor is of course the battle for the conscious, the battle for the soul, the battle on how to live one’s life.

 8. Gandhi called The Gita “his spiritual dictionary.”

 9. I felt better while reading this book.